simon-ament/Study/content/🚑 Software-Technik/03_requirements_design.md

 ## Design Structured Matrix
 ![[Screenshot from 2025-08-09 15-19-38.png|500]]

-- row or column = a separate domain-specific sub-model
+- Row or column $=$ a separate domain-specific sub-model
-- cell = link or dependency from the element listed on a row to the element listed on the column
+- Cell $=$ link or dependency from the element listed on a row to the element listed on the column
 	- **cell values:** number of links between the models
-- red region = mission design models | blue region = models responsible for the margin calculations | green region = models responsible for the spacecraft subsystem sizing
+- Red region $=$ mission design models | blue region $=$ models responsible for the margin calculations | green region $=$ models responsible for the spacecraft subsystem sizing

 **Advantages:**
-1. Summarized dependencies
+- Summarized dependencies
-2. Ease of visualization
+- Ease of visualization
-3. Matrix form can be used to execute algebraic operations
+- Matrix form can be used to execute algebraic operations
-4. Dependencies can be represented as vectors (each row or each column), which can in turn be used to map to other spaces
+- Dependencies can be represented as vectors (each row or each column), which can in turn be used to map to other spaces

 **Disadvantages:**
-1. Order of tasks (sequence of rows) depend on different goals (parallelization, sequencing, consistency, coupling)
+- Order of tasks (sequence of rows) depend on different goals (parallelization, sequencing, consistency, coupling)
-2. Matrix for large systems might not be easy to visualize
+- Matrix for large systems might not be easy to visualize

 ![[Screenshot from 2025-08-09 15-20-02.png|500]]